books in english

 Originally published in Croatian as January River by Epifanija, Zagreb, 2007, ISBN 978-953-7077-07-5 .

 Five friends.
 One dog.
-One river carrying a secret.
+One river carrying a secret that will upheave their world.

-When one of their friends goes missing, everything comes crashing down for the small group of childhood friends in the small town of Greenfield.
+When one of Ethan’s friends goes missing, everything comes crashing down for his group of childhood friends in the small town of Greenfield.
 Ethan takes it hard.
-Then he loses his dog, his only consolation.
+Only his brother and his beloved dog can comfort him.
+Until another tragedy shakes his world and leaves it in a heap of ruins.

 All rivers carry their secrets, but not every river keeps its secret forever.